alejandrobabio/dwr-todo-example-doc/docs/index.md

 The `system` folder has the booting stuff of the app (or sub-app), the Web and Container classes are the main actors here.

 About the `views` folder, is for view template preparation.
+## Note about versions

+This document is versioned with the same tags that the `dry-web-roda` gem does.
+This is the link to the [latest version](http://dry-web-roda-todo-app.readthedocs.io/en/latest/).